TomasLukes/scrimba-solo-projects/02_tenzies/README.md

 # Tenzies

 Tenzies is my first React app from the Scrimba course that I wanted to share.
 It's a dice-based game where the objective is to roll all dice to display the same number.
 In the game, the player can:
-- Make an initial roll with all new dice
+- Roll new dice at the start and for each round
-- Click to hold a die's value for the next round
+- Click dice to hold/unhold value
-- Remove the hold attribute from a die by clicking it again
-- Roll new dice with each turn
-- Win the game when all dice have the same value
+- Win when all dice values match
+- Timer starts with the game.
+Beat best record stored in local storage!

 ## Live Demo